-There has been a lot of talk about different hair grades, but for many girls, it has been really confusing what it all actually means.
-Since hair extensions have become more and more popular over the years and the market was getting bigger with all kinds of extensions, hair suppliers have come up with a hair grading system to determine the quality of the hair.
+There has been a lot of talk about different hair grades, but for many girls, it has been confusing what it all means.
+Since hair extensions have become more and more popular over the years and the market is getting bigger with all kinds of extensions, hair suppliers have come up with a hair grading system to determine the quality of the hair.

-The Difference Between Hair Grades
+1 The Difference Between Hair Grades

 Hair Extension Types